juliomc23/play-with-assembler/README.md

 - Improve the design such that it is designed using a mobile-first strategy and responsive

 ### <b>GAME 2: Test your reflexes</b>
-This game consists in measuring the number of clicks you can make in a 10 second period.
+This game consists in measuring how many time does it take to click a button.

 ### Phase 1